19pawel970415/Car_Rental_Management/README.md

 #### User and Reservation Management
 - Implement functionalities for adding, searching, and managing cars and users.
 Enable creation and management of reservations.

-#### Testing
-- Write unit and integration tests to verify the correctness of the system.
-Tests should cover all major functionalities and check the correct implementation of design patterns.

-#### Documentation
-- Prepare technical documentation describing the design patterns used, SOLID principles, and good coding practices.
-Explain how each requirement was implemented and what patterns were used.

 ## Objective
 The task aims to assess your skills in:
 - Designing a system according to design patterns.